What’s The Science Behind Hair Straighteners/Curlers?

 What Determines The Natural Shape Of Hair?

 The innermost part, or the root, of your hair is called a hair follicle.
 Hair follicles anchor each hair into the skin.
 The Hair bulb forms the base of the hair follicle.
 Inside the hair bulb are living cells that divide and grow to build the hair shaft.
 The part above the hair shaft is typically what we identify as hair.
-The hair shaft is composed of proteins called keratin and melanin, along with small amounts of metallic elements.
+The hair shaft is composed mainly of a fibrous protein called keratin (about 80% of hair by weight) along with the pigment melanin, water, lipids and small amounts of trace minerals.

 The hair shaft can be divided into three parts.
 For the purpose of understanding, think of a single hair as being a tube containing two more concentric tubes inside it.
 The outermost tube layer is called the cuticle, which is a protective exterior material made of downward-pointing scales.
-The middle layer is called the cortex, which contains melanin granules and oviod bodies, which determine the hair shape and color.
-The innermost layer is called the medulla and is made of scales.
+The middle layer is called the cortex, which contains tightly packed keratin fibres along with melanin granules and ovoid bodies, which together determine the hair’s strength, elasticity and color.
+The cortex makes up roughly 75–90% of a hair’s weight.
+The innermost layer is called the medulla — a soft, often air-filled core of loosely packed cells that runs through the centre of thick hairs and is missing entirely from very fine ones.

 The follicle determines the shape that the cuticle will take, either circular or oval, which in turn determines the shape of your hair.
 A circular cuticle is even on all sides and gives rise to straight hair, while those with an oval-shaped cuticle will have curly or wavy hair.